YinJC/uk-tex-faq/FAQ-nameref.md

----
-layout: page
-title: Referring to things by their name
+# Referring to things by their name
----

 LaTeX's labelling mechanism is designed for the impersonal world of the academic publication, in which everything has a number: an